GSA/digitalgov.gov/content/posts/2016-04-07-how-to-merge-two-facebook-pages.md

 ---
+url: /2016/04/07/how-to-merge-two-facebook-pages/
 date: 2016-04-07 10:00:26 -0400
-title: 'How to Merge Two Facebook Pages'
+title: How to Merge Two Facebook Pages
-summary: 'In the next couple of years as new social media platforms emerge and organizations open more accounts, when do you make the decision to shut an account down?
-When resources are limited, we must analyze the effectiveness of our social media programs and put our time and effort into the accounts that best serve our'
+summary: In the next couple of years as new social media platforms emerge and organizations open more accounts, when do you make the decision to shut an account down?
+When resources are limited, we must analyze the effectiveness of our social media programs and put our time and effort into the accounts that best serve our
-authors: [sara-smith, janet-linton]
+authors:
+  - sara-smith
+  - janet-linton
 categories:
   - Managing Digital
   - Social Media